-4. Statistical Area 1 Projections
+4. Statistical Area Level 1 Projections

-SA1 projected population aged 18 and over were calculated by extrapolation using 2011-2015 SA1 ERP.

-SA1 projections were formed using extrapolations from 2011-2015 SA1 ERP constrained to the SA2 projections.
-Projected population aged 18 at 14 May 2021 was derived by interpolation using the 30 June projections.
+SA1 projected population aged 18 and over was calculated by extrapolation using 2012-2016 SA1 ERP, and then constrained to the projected SA2 populations.
+Projected population aged 18 at 25 August 2019 was derived by linear interpolation using the projected populations at 30 June 2019 and 30 June 2020.

-Following the above four-tiered process the projected enrolments (for SA1s) are calculated using the 1 September 2016 relationship between each SA1's enrolments and its ERP (see Appendix 3).
+Following the above four-tiered process the projected enrolments (for SA1s) were calculated using the 4 September 2017 relationship between each SA1's enrolments and its population (see Appendix 3).

 The lack of demographic data collected regularly at SA1 level makes it necessary to use the conversion method as outlined above.
 While the process is quite complex, it should be reiterated that the basic concept of splitting SA2s to SA1 level cannot be expected to give projections as reliable as those for SA2s.
-However, as the goal is to support the redrawing of Commonwealth Electoral Division boundaries which are aggregates of large numbers of SA1s there is a high likelihood that any random errors or inconsistencies will be statistically offset in the aggregation process.
+However, as the goal is to support the redrawing of federal Electoral Division boundaries which are aggregates of large numbers of SA1s there is a high likelihood that any random errors or inconsistencies will be statistically offset in the aggregation process.